 By contrast, American universities have extensive support systems.
 It might even seem like they are holding your hands at times.

 The professors have open-office hours where you can come ask questions and seek advice.
-There are study groups and tutoring available.
-There are counsellors for academics.
-There are counsellors for career advice.
+For example, there are study groups and tutoring available.
+Just as there are counsellors for academics and counsellors for career advice.
 There are even counsellors for attending the psychological needs of students.
-Oh, and if you get a bad mark on an assignment or exam, you can talk to the professor about it and they might let you redo the work or retake the exam!
+Oh, and if you get a bad mark on an assignment or exam, you can talk to the professor about it.
+They might let you redo the work or retake the exam!

 What’s this School Pride???

 If you are a student athlete, then you are going to love the university experience in the USA.
 In the UK, you are lucky if a handful of students show up for your big match against a rival team.
-In the USA, student athletes are elevated to celebrity status.
+In the USA, student athletes enjoy celebrity status.
 They play on impressive facilities.
 Their games are broadcast.
 They even have mascots!